Helenyin123/changnote/web-technology-project.md

 It's ways for you to write code that interact with other application services.
 Web API is api that you interact with through the web \(http request\).

-If we make HTTP request, we will get HTML back.
+If we make HTTP request by website domain, we will get HTML back.
 It contains the structure of a page.

-If we call an API, it respond with data, not structure.
-They use simpler data formats like XML and JSON.
+If we make HTTP request by web API URL, it respond with data, in the format of XML or JSON.

 **XML - Extended Markup Language**